Heritage information and resources

 Planning incentives in the form of variations to development principles

 Schedule 2, Part 3 Clause 12 of the Planning and Development (Local Planning Scheme) Regulations 2015 allows Council to grant variations to any requirement of the Scheme where the proposed development facilitates the conservation of a place listed on the heritage list or located within a heritage area.
-Further information is outlined in the city's 'Heritage Incentives' Policy (PDF, 307KB).
+Further information is outlined in Local Planning Policy 3.3 Excercising discretion under Clause 12 of the Deemed Provisions.

 Refunding and waiving of planning and building fees

-The 'refunding and waiving of planning and building fees' policy (PDF, 23KB) provides for the partial waiver of planning fees for places of cultural heritage significance listed on the heritage list or located within a heritage area.
+Local Planning Policy 7.2 Refunding and Waiving of Planning Fees provides for the partial waiver of planning fees for places of cultural heritage significance listed on the heritage list or located within a heritage area.

 Development application requirements for heritage listed places

 When a place is listed on the heritage list or located in a heritage area development approval is generally required for most works.
-Minor works that do not require development approval are identified in Local Planning Policy 1.8 Development approval exemptions.
-In some cases where development approval is required when it normally may not be the city will waiver the planning application fee in accordance with Local Planning Policy 1.2 Refunding and waiving planning fees.
+Minor works that do not require development approval are identified in Local Planning Policy 7.7 Development Approval Exemptions.
+In some cases where development approval is required when it normally may not be the city will waiver the planning application fee in accordance with Local Planning Policy 7.2 Refunding and Waiving Planning Fees.

-Property owners are also advised to contact the city’s planning department to determine whether any proposed works require development approval.
+Property owners are also advised to contact the City’s Planning Services to determine whether any proposed works require development approval.

 Thematic History and Framework